MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-hosted.md

 ### What are the rules governing which objects are identified as in overage?

-When the total hosted process capacity assigned to an environment is inferior to the combined capacity allocated to hosted machines and committed to hosted machine groups:
+When the total Hosted Process capacity assigned to an environment is inferior to the combined capacity allocated to hosted machines and committed to hosted machine groups:

 - First, the overage is identified on the committed capacity of hosted machine groups, starting from the most recently created committed bot setting to the oldest.
 - Second, the overage is identified on the allocated capacity of hosted machines, starting from the most recently created machine to the oldest.